The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 “We are pretty proud about this given we are a men brand and are going toe-to-toe with very established dual-gender brands,” says Nate Checketts, Rhone’s co-founder and CEO.
 “While transactions continue to scale and tilt towards seamless digital environments, the impetus for transactions are influenced by IRL offline.”

-As for determining online-to-office success:
+As for determining omni-channel success:

 “We measure every store based on traditional four-wall economics as well as a more updated ‘full impact’ model that includes a halo effect for the store.
 While the halo effect can vary based on location and have various sensitivities, we believe strongly in the unit economics of the store.